Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 ### Unregistered user tests:
 <br>

-* All pages that are accessible to unregistered users were tested for practical use on a tablet device.
+* All pages that are accessible to unregistered users were tested for practical use on a pc.

 * All pages displayed correctly with all information available to the user.

 * All downloads links were tested and functioned correctly.

-* A user account was created successfully with the role of 'school' and the name of 'test-school-tablet'.
+* A user account was created successfully with the role of 'school' and the name of 'test-school-macbook'.

-* A user account was created successfully with the role of 'pupil' and the name of 'test-parent-tablet'.
+* A user account was created successfully with the role of 'pupil' and the name of 'test-parent-macbook'.

-* A user account was created successfully with the role of 'teacher' and the name of 'test-teacher-tablet'.
+* A user account was created successfully with the role of 'teacher' and the name of 'test-teacher-macbook'.

 <br>